ASP.NET Core Authentication Using ASP.NET Core Identity

 }

-Alternatively, we can also specify multiple roles by passing comma separated values for roles.
-In following example, users in roles “GroupUser” and “User are allows to access the action method.
+Alternatively, we can also specify multiple roles by passing comma-separated values for roles.
+In the following example, users in roles “GroupUser” and “User are allowed to access the action method.

 [Authorize(Roles = "GroupUser,User")]